7 Tips to Play Golf in Thailand with a Caddie

 6. Be happy with your caddie

-Be always happy with your caddie, If after nine holes, you’d like to change your caddie, don’t be shy to do it, say thank you and give her half tip
+Be always happy with your caddie, If after nine holes, you’d like to change your caddie, don’t be shy to do it, say thank you, and give her half a tip

-Once you find one that you especially like at a golf course, make sure to get caddie number (order number, not phone number).
-That way, you can make sure that you will have the pleasure of her company the next time you play there by requesting her in advance.
+Once you find one that you especially like at a golf course, make sure to get a caddie number (order number, not phone number).
+That way, you can make sure that you will have the pleasure of her company the next time you play thereby requesting her in advance.